10th-12th June 2026 | Western Norway University of Applied Sciences

 Morning

-- Introduction to OS26 and official welcome by HVL representatives
+Introduction to the Open Space and official welcome by HVL representatives

 Afternoon